How Businesses Can Mitigate Sick Employees in the Workplace

-COVID-19 has taught us many things, but one important focal point has become our vulnerability around illness in the workplace.
-As we navigate the new normal, resources like the CDC’s guidance to businesses in response to COVID-19 are a good starting point.
-However, one cannot help but wonder what future workplace health processes will look like.
+COVID-19 has taught us many things, but one important focal point has become our vulnerability around sick employees in the workplace.
+As we adapt to the new normal, one cannot help but wonder what future workplace health processes will look like.

-With many offices lying dormant as a result of COVID-19, so the risk of Legionella increases – and our awareness around this disease-carrying bacteria.
 Legionella thrives in stagnant water between 20 and 50°C and carries the potentially fatal Legionnaires’ Disease.
-As buildings have reopened, businesses have been warned to flush their water systems to minimise the risk of bacteria growth.
+As buildings have reopened, businesses have been warned to flush their water systems to minimise the risk of bacteria growth – but this is required for all buildings where dormancy of water systems is observed.

 Automated Legionella sampling provides consistent, reliable readings and actionable alerts whenever undesirable conditions are detected.
 This means that resources can be deployed as the need arises.
 This can also be an early warning of faults with valves and pipework which, in complex systems, can be costly the longer they are left undetected.
 Automatically transmitted readings are stored on business’s cloud-based dashboards, which serves to meet their statutory record-keeping requirements.

-Good ventilation is one of the cornerstones of the CDC’s COVID-19 advice to businesses – and ventilation has always been key to the maintenance of a healthy indoor environment.
+Today, most people spend 90% of their daily lives inside the built environment.
+Good ventilation has always been key to the maintenance of healthy indoor spaces.
 It has also been traditionally hard to monitor.
 A system of tags and sensors, with data readings delivered to a cloud-based interface, enables building and business owners to know when (and for how long) areas are ventilated.
 It also allows you to monitor and regulate HVAC usage remotely for total control of mechanical ventilation, no matter where you are.

 Smart technologies can also provide real-time alerts on atmospheric changes.
 This includes humidity (the main cause of mould and damp), noxious gases, and pollutants.
-Whether an immediate response is required or long-term health effects are being safeguarded, these are powerful insights for health-focussed businesses.
+Whether an immediate response is required or long-term health effects are being safeguarded, these are powerful insights for health-focused businesses in preventing sick employees in the workplace.

 One hundred and eleven workers were killed in work-related accidents in the UK in 2019/2020.
 While not all of these fatalities were caused by machine malfunctions, keeping machines working at optimum levels has a knock-on effect when it comes to the health and safety of workers.
 Being able to monitor the finer details of a machine’s functioning empowers insights which impact health.
 Smart technologies collect and deliver in-depth data on metrics of your choosing, providing instant notifications and empowering action like never before.